jorshcr/Apex-RIR-Prediction/README.md

 This System includes the following code:

 1. Arduino Code - Collects real time Acceleration data using IMU, applies a 1st order High Pass Filter to cancel out drift, calculates Velocity by integrating Acceleration with time, applies the filter once again, then streams Velocity data to MATLAB
-2. MATLAB Code - Reads real-time serial data from the Arduino, detects reps in their concentric phase (weight going up), and extracts features based on data of each rep "window", then extracts set features to actually be used in the model.
+2. Backend Code - (Built off of previous MATLAB code), Reads real-time serial data from the Arduino, detects reps in their concentric phase (weight going up), and extracts features based on data of each rep "window", then extracts set features to be used in the model.
+The backend also includes all of the ML model training and functions within it, so that the features are directly inputted into the model.
+Simultaneously, the back end streams live velocity to a chart in the front end, sends the RIR prediction, and plots the final set graph.

-Block Diagram: Gym Weightstack -> Arduino Nano IMU -> MATLAB -> Plots / Visual Figures -> Python Random Forest Model -> RIR Prediction
+System Flow: Gym Weightstack -> Arduino Nano IMU -> Backend -> Python Random Forest Model -> RIR Prediction -> Front End HTML Interface

+Tech Stack Pipeline: Arduino Code Streams Real-time Velocity -> Frontend Takes User Input (Load %) -> Backend Captures and Plots Data + Rep Tracking -> Backend Trains/Runs Temp Model -> Backend Predicts RIR based on Set Data -> Frontend Displays Predictions, Analytics, and Insights

 Hardware Requirements:
 Arduino Nano BLE Sense 33